sjoerdvankreel/firefly-synth-2/README.md

 # The details

-## Voice FX
+## FX
 * A single FX slot is optionally oversampled "as a whole".
-* Keyboard tracking center key with -64 to +64 semis, 0 is C4.
 * A bit like osci, for each FX slot, take your pick of 4 sub-slots.
 * All waveshapers have a new bias param to allow for asymmetric shaping.
 * 4x choice of wave folder, wave clipper, wave skewer, state var filter, comb filter.
 * These are processed in order.
 AKA "build your own distortion module".
+* Keyboard tracking center key with -64 to +64 semis, 0 is C4.
+Global tracks the last MIDI key.
+* For global FX, new smoothing param for incoming last-midi-key.
+Prevents jumps when keytracking global filters.

 ## Envelope
 * 9 stage EG. I guess this classifies as an MSEG, but, no visual editor.